matwilso/matwilso.github.io/_posts/gpt-sim.md

 dragging across the wall, and leaving a red streak of paint behind it.
 Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire---a rising trail of smoke, a marshmallow cooking over the flame.
 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps them.
-There are many complex interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.
+Any number of other interactions for which we have trouble writing computer simulations, but for which we have, or could collect, a lot of data.

-There are many cases where such a simulator would be extremely useful.
+There are many cases where such a simulator would be useful, especially in robot learning.
-And it has a big chance to revolutize robot learning.
 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

 We could “prompt” the model with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model would automatically generate a virtual scene of our scenario that we could freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling e.g., the articulated physics of a Rubik’s Cube.
-(With all the cubing videos on YouTube, we're especially well covered here lol)
+(With all the cubing videos on YouTube, we're especially well covered here lol.)
 Just film a video of our scene and the model would catch on, like GPT3 catches on when given prompts. (e.g., [@xuenay's thread](https://twitter.com/xuenay/status/1283312640199196673), [@gwern's twitter thread](https://twitter.com/gwern/status/1267215588214136833) or [longer newsletter post on GPT3](https://www.gwern.net/newsletter/2020/05#gpt-3), [OpenAI API blog post](https://openai.com/blog/openai-api/))

 It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.